 Independent Research Fellowships in Science at Sheffield

-Our programme of externally funded Independent Research Fellowships is designed to establish you as a research leader in an ambitious, vibrant and supportive environment.
+Our programme of support for externally funded Independent Research Fellowships is designed to establish you as a research leader in an ambitious, vibrant and supportive environment.

 We are an internationally leading Faculty of Science, with world-class research and facilities.
 Researchers work in a highly collegiate environment, shaped by an ethos of "science without boundaries".